syncfusion-content/blazor-docs/blazor/chart/accessibility-customization.md

 The Blazor Chart component provides extensive support for accessibility customization, allowing developers to enhance the user experience for individuals with disabilities.
 This section briefly explains the key properties for accessibility customization in the Blazor Chart component.

-The [SfChart](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html) component includes several properties that allow for the customization of accessibility features such as:
+The chart component includes several properties that allow for the customization of accessibility features such as:
 *  [AccessibilityDescription](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_AccessibilityDescription) - Provides a text description for the chart, improving support for screen readers.
 *  [AccessibilityRole](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_AccessibilityRole) - Specifies the role of the chart, helping screen readers to identify the element appropriately.
 *  [Focusable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_Focusable) - Allows the chart to receive focus, making it accessible via keyboard navigation.